DevManSam777/portfolio_template/README.md

 ```

 ### Contact Form
 The portfolio includes a web inquiry form component.

+- Feel free to use the included web component: https://github.com/DevManSam777/web_inquiry_form

 To use your own contact form:

-1. Replace the `<web-inquiry-form>` element with your preferred form solution
+- Replace the `<web-inquiry-form>` element with your preferred form solution
-2. Update the form styling in CSS if needed
+- Update the form styling in CSS if needed

 ## File Structure